Yukio Hayashida

 Yukio Hayashida (林田 悠紀夫) was a Japanese politician and former member of the House of Councillors.
-Hayashida served as the Governor of Kyoto from April 16, 1978 until April 15, 1986.
-He later became the Minister of Justice from November 6, 1987 to December 27, 1988.
+Hayashida served as the Governor of Kyoto from 16 April 1978 until 15 April 1986.
+He later became the Minister of Justice from 6 November 1987 to 27 December 1988.

 Hayashida was born in Maizuru, Kyoto and died of heart failure at the age of 91 in Tokyo.